 I chose to prioritise unpaid volunteer work over the opportunities within the commercial world.
 I have rejected all sorts of notions this “world” promotes.
 I have no wish to get on to the property ladder.
 The concept of a mortgage is baffling to me.
 Why would I enslave myself like that?
 I have no wish to become a slave to a business intent on making profit.

 I have lived a rich and rewarding life on a shoestring budget.
 Working as a volunteer has opened up opportunities to me that I would not have had if I had pursued my own material comforts.

 Some people make a snap judgement when they learn that I rejected higher education.
-But this is a decision I have never regretted.
+This is a decision I have never regretted.
+I saw what higher education did to some of my family members.
+Those who pursued academia have not ended up with the more balanced education and practical training that the rest of our family opted for.
 I have never stopped learning.
 I am a long term student who is fascinated by many subjects.
 I read a huge amount of material and I exercise discernment as I read.
 There are so many opposing theories and philosophies, many of them a mix of half-truths and conjecture.

-Who is happiest?
-Those who are focused on the acquisition of more and more conflicting, confusing, and capricious information?
-Or those who have a tight hold of basic truths and who show they have developed discernment, understanding and wisdom?
+Some seem to be focused on the acquisition of more and more conflicting, confusing, and capricious information.
+Others appear to have a tight hold of basic truths and show they have developed discernment, understanding and wisdom.